EvidentSecurity/esp-sdk-ruby/docs/CustomSignaturesApi.md

 id = 56 # Integer | Custom Signature ID

 opts = {
-  include: "include_example", # String | Related objects that can be included in the response:  organization, teams, external_accounts, definitions, suppressions See Including Objects for more information.
+  include: "include_example", # String | Related objects that can be included in the response:  organization, teams, external_accounts, definitions, suppressions, service See Including Objects for more information.
   description: "description_example", # String | The description of the custom signature that is displayed on alerts
   external_account_ids: [56], # Array<Integer> | The external account IDs this custom signature should run for.
 If no accounts are selected the custom signature will not be run.
   identifier: "identifier_example", # String | The identifier to use for the custom signature.
 Common format is AWS:- such as AWS:IAM-001
+  include_new_accounts: true, # BOOLEAN | When enabled, automatically adds new accounts to this signature.
+This field can only be set by an organization level user.
   name: "name_example", # String | The name of the custom signature
   resolution: "resolution_example", # String | Details for how to resolve this custom signature that is displayed on alerts
-  risk_level: "risk_level_example" # String | The risk-level of the problem identified by the custom signature.
+  risk_level: "risk_level_example", # String | The risk-level of the problem identified by the custom signature.
 Valid values are low, medium, high
+  service_id: 56 # Integer | The service this custom signature is for.
+If no service is selected it will default to Custom.
 }

 begin